 1. A Spark in the Silence

-Meaning: Humor that lights up a dull or serious moment.
+Meaning: That metaphor for funny depicts humor that lights up a dull or serious moment.

 His joke was a spark in the silence, breaking the tension in the room.